Elma Sandford-Morgan: World War II

 Sandford-Morgan assisted the Royal Australian Air Force Medical Service during World War II.
 She was appointed to a parliamentary commission investigating health services in South Australia at the close of the war.
 She wished to take up a position in Europe, and accepted a role as a medical officer at the Commonwealth Immigration camp in New South Wales.
 However, the transfer that was offered with this role to a European practice, was denied her as a woman.
 She resigned and sought employment on her own.

 Later life

 Sandford-Morgan returned to private practice in Australia, and then worked as a neoplasm registrar at the Anticancer Foundation of the University of Adelaide.
 She continued working until the age of 74 and thereafter volunteered at the Red Cross Blood Transfusion Service until she was 80.

 Sandford-Morgan was President of the Medical Women's Society of South Australia.

 Elma Sandford-Morgan died in 1983.
-She was survived by her children.
 She is remembered for her pioneering work as a doctor.